goosehub/writings/README.md

-# writings
+# Writings
-Things I've written for blogs across the internet
+Things I've written as guest authors for tech blogs across the internet.